Assignment0

 gem5.components.boards

 Each system in gem5 is described as a board.
 You can think of this board as the motherboard in a computer system.
-In this assignment we are going to be using a ready made board in gem5’s standard library that we have renamed to HW0RISCVBoard.
-This board will use a RISC-V-based You can find the definition of HW0RISCVBoard in this repo in components/boards.py.
+In this assignment we are going to be using a ready made board in gem5’s standard library that we have renamed to RISCVBoard.
+This board will use a RISC-V-based processor.
+You can find the definition of RISCVBoard in components/__init__.py.
 You can see that it is based on SimpleBoard from the standard library.
 You can find the SimpleBoard source code and documentation in gem5/src/python/gem5/components/boards/simple_board.py.

 Similar to a real system, a system in gem5 is not complete with only a board.
 However, the board is the platform through which all the other components communicate with each other.
-In order to build a complete system we need 3 other components: a processor, a cache hierarchy, and a memory.
+In order to build a complete system we need 3 other components: a “processor”, a “cache hierarchy”, and a “memory”.
 This is not exactly the same way you would build a real computer system.
-For real computers, cache hierarchy comes pre-packaged with the processor and you need other components such as a power supply and a storage drive to complete a real system.
-However, there are many research focuses on cache hierarchy design that has motivated this separation of processor and cache hierarchy.
+For real computers, “cache hierarchy” comes pre-packaged with the “processor” and you need other components such as a power supply and a storage drive to complete a real system.
+However, there are many research focuses on cache hierarchy design that has motivated this separation of “processor” and “cache hierarchy”.

 In addition, you need to specify the clock frequency for the processor and cache hierarchy to the board.